sqlwhale/PSRedgate/readme.md

 This module is designed to create an easy interface for Redgate's command line utilities.
 This allows you to use Redgate's applications via powershell and creates a seamless way to add the functionality of Redgate applications to your powershell modules.

 These tools rely on applications from [Redgate.com](http://red-gate.com).
-All of the tools in this module simply allow you to use their tools from powershell more easily.
+All of the cmdlets in this module simply allow you to use their tools from powershell more easily.
 Their applications still do all the heavy lifting.

 ## GitPitch PitchMe presentation